-In my Exceptional Talent Visa application I have not done any subheading.
+In my Exceptional Talent Visa application, I have not done any subheading.

 Example of Personal Statement

-And, finally, regarding the example of my Personal Statement, which I submitted to Tech Nation (it was Tech City UK then).
+And, finally, regarding the case of my Personal Statement, which I submitted to Tech Nation (it was Tech City UK then).
 I cannot make public my Exceptional Talent Visa Personal Statement.
 It is too personal and too sensitive for me.
 Again – if you want to have a sample of this document for tech or business route – download it in the Talent Visa App.
 However, I still can write the order of my thoughts so – here you are.

 Past and accomplishments

-UK is the best.
+The UK is the best.
 Isn’t it?

 London or not